The success of the “Call of Cthulhu” role-playing game likely

 - Arkham Horror (Chaosium, 1987)

-- This game pits players, co-operatively, against a flood of monsters that are spilling through
+- This game pits players, cooperatively, against a flood of monsters spilling through

-Essex County, Massachusetts.
-The buildings (and their real-world origins) include City Hall
+Lovecraft was familiar.
+The buildings (and their real-world inspirations) include City Hall

-(Custom House, Salem), Historical Society (Old Town House, Marblehead), Hospital (Jeremiah Lee
+(Pickering House, Salem), Historical Society (Old Town House, Marblehead), and Hospital

 - Not just a reprint of the earlier Chaosium game, but a complete re-design.
 The concept of the